 Countries are becoming more regulated.
 Regulations are getting more sophisticated.
 The ability to generate accurate documents and provide accurate information will minimise errors and speed up business processes.
 These are the strengths of a proper ERP implementation.

 5. Capital Investment

 As the country moves away from low cost and labour-intensive industries, high capital investment for businesses will increase the risk for returns.
 A good investment in ERP will help to improve the ROI of the company.

 6. Extended Supply Chains

 Most of Singapore companies probably purchase or even sell outside of Singapore.
 For some businesses, local delivery to customers will be a daily challenge.
 The supply chain is getting more complex to manage as customers heighten their expectations.

 7. Lack of Labor with Increasing Cost

 Labour cost in Singapore has been increasing annually.
 But, the rental fee is not dropping despite the slowing economy.
-The strategy of relying on low cost and low price will be limited in this type of environment.
-The need to streamline business processes and be more efficient to multiply the impact of your limited labour and space are keys for business success.
+Hence, the strategy of relying on low cost is limited.
+The need to streamline business processes and to maximise your limited labour and space are keys for business success.

 ERP can help to cut down manual paperwork.
 It facilitates inventory planning, reduces stock while maintaining customer services.